Your One Stop Shop For All Your Story Consulting Needs

 Are you feeling pretty good about your mad pitching skillz and just want feedback based on the current marketplace about which of your many ideas you want to pursue?
 Or maybe you want to read through your pitch once in front of someone who isn't somehow related to you before taking it in to the network?
 Whatever works for you is what we'll do either in person or via Skype or a phone call, it's your time.

 Can we talk?
 I mean, we're friends here or a least are about to become friends, right?
 So between us, sometimes written notes can be hard to take -- I know, I've reacted to them myself.
 They're kind of cold and sometimes bitchy.
 I believe in working with my writers in identifying potential speed bumps in their scripts or outlines and helping them come up with solutions.
 So all of the services listed below come with a 60 - 90 minute meeting either in person, via Skype or over the phone to talk it through.
 Why the range?
 Because I want to be sure each script gets the amount of time it needs so sometimes we'll go long, and sometimes it will be faster.
-Afterwards I'll send you a recap of what we talked about -- because you'll be too amazed at the creative solutions you'll be coming up with to take notes.
+My suggestion?
+If you can, record the notes so you can focus on asking questions instead of writing notes.

 Feature (up to 140 pages) $399